 It’s not clear what Harris was getting at, or what it might mean for the Mueller probe.
 But gleaning insights from Kavanaugh’s earlier back-and-forth with Flake, there’s little doubt that he would much rather leave it up to Congress to do something about a president who insists on undermining the rule of law and those who enforce it.
 “That hypothetical was tested, I suppose, during September 1973, if I have my month right,” the judge said tentatively, alluding to Nixon’s Saturday Night Massacre, which actually happened in October.
 “And the system held.”

-In other words: Don’t count any future ruling from me to protect Mueller.
+In other words: Don’t count on me or any future ruling from me to protect Mueller.
 If the president wants to fire him, let him.
 And let the chips fall where they may.